tatmanblue/rust-aries-agent/README.md

 # Rust Aries Agent

-The primary goal of this project is to create an aries agent compliant with the [RFCS](https://github.com/hyperledger/aries-rfcs) and is compatible with other existing agents such as [ACAPY](https://github.com/hyperledger/aries-cloudagent-python).
+The primary goal of this project is to create an [Aries Interop 1.0 compliant](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0302-aries-interop-profile/README.md#aries-interop-profile-version-10) with the [RFCS](https://github.com/hyperledger/aries-rfcs) and is compatible with other existing agents such as [ACAPY](https://github.com/hyperledger/aries-cloudagent-python).

 The secondary goal of this project will be to create an agency for using the aries agent created in